lignumsystem/LignumForest/HDF5FILES.md

 # HDF5 files
-## HDF5 files for simulation results.

-After simulation one HDF5 file is created for simulation results and one HDF5 file for the all trees as XML strings.
-An HDF5 file is self-documenting and the groups and datasets can be retrieved following the hierarchical tree-like structure of group and dataset names.
+After simulation one HDF5 file is created for simulation results and one HDF5 file for trees as XML strings.
+An HDF5 file is a self-documenting tree-like collection of groups and datasets.

+### Simulation results
-HDF5 groups and datasets for simulation results contain the simulation configuration including the program command line, data collected from individual trees each simulation year as well as aggregate stand level data.The 2D and 3D datasets have also attribute names for data columns.
+HDF5 file for simulation results contains the simulation configuration including the program command line, data collected from individual trees each simulation year as well as aggregate stand level data.
+In short, all data needed to repeat the simulation is compiled.
+The 2D and 3D datasets have also attribute names for data columns and are essential for the self-documentation.

+#### Command line
+- <I> /CommandLine</I>: Command line string used.

+#### Stand data
+- <I>/ForestTreeData</I>: HDF5 3D table for data from growing trees
+- <I>/ForestDeadTreeData</I>: HDF5 3D table for data from dead trees.
+- <I>/StandData</I>: HDF5 2D table for aggregate stand data
+- <I>/CenterStandData</I>: HDF5 2D table for center stand data.

+#### Functions and parameters
-- /AllFunctionFiles: *Group for function files*.
+- <I>/AllFunctionFiles</I>: Group for function files with the traditional file suffix <I>.fun</I>.
 Function files are saved as strings.
-   Function files under AllFunctions have suffix *.fun*.
+- <I>/AllMetaFiles</I>: Group for Lignum MetaFiles.
+MetaFiles are saved as strings, assuming traditional *MetaFile* file prefix.
+- <I>/AllParameterFiles</I>: Group for parameter files.
+Parameter files are saved as strings.
+  - <I>/AllParameterFiles/Tree\*.txt</I>: Tree parameter file(s) assuming the traditional *Tree* file prefix .
+  - <I>/AllParameterFiles/dhlimit.txt</I>: The file to define growth limit for the first and second order branches.

+#### Firmament
+- <I>/Firmament/Firmament\*.txt</I>: Firmament configuration saved as a string assuming the traditional *Firmament* file prefix.

+#### Voxel space
+- <I>/VoxelSpace/VoxelSpace\*.txt</I>: The initial voxel space file assuming the traditional *VoxelSpace* file prefix.
+- <I>/VoxelSpaceSizes/VoxelSpaceSizesData</I>: HDF5 2D table for voxel space expansion during simulation years.

+#### Supplementary data
+The supplementary data duplicate their corresponding files saved and can be removed from the HDF5 file later.

-- /AllFunctions: *Group for functions*.
+- <I>/AllFunctions</I>: Group for functions.
 Functions are saved as HDF5 2D tables.
-- /AllMetaFiles: *Group for Lignum MetaFiles*.
-MetaFiles are saved as strings, traditionally *MetaFile* prefix.
-- /AllParameterFiles *Group for parameter files*.
-Parameter files are saved *as is* strings.
-  - /AllParameterFiles/Tree\*.txt Tree parameter file(s) with traditional *Tree* prefix .
-  - /AllParameterFiles/dhlimit.txt Define growth limit for first and second order branches.
-- /AllParameters: *Group for parameters*.
-Parameter files are saved as HDF5 2D tables.
-- /CenterStandData: *HDF5 2D table* for aggregate center stand data
-- /CommandLine: *Command line* used saved as a string
-- /Firmament/Firmament\*.txt: *Firmament configuration* saved as a string.
-Traditional file prefix *Firmament*.
-- /ForestDeadTreeData: *HDF5 3D table* for data from dead trees.
-- /ForestTreeData: *HDF5 3D table* for data from growing trees
-- /Parameters/TreeParameters: *Tree parameters* (denoted by relevant Lignum::LGMPD names) as HDF5 1D array
-- /StandData: *HDF5 2D array* for aggregate stand data
-- /TreeFunctions: *Group for functions* in a tree.
+- <I>/TreeFunctions</I>: Group for functions in a tree.
 Function files are save as HDF5 2D tables
-- /VoxelSpace/VoxelSpace\*.txt: *The initial voxel space file*.
-Traditional file prefix *VoxelSpace*.
-- /VoxelSpaceSizes/VoxelSpaceSizesData: *HDF5 2D data for voxel space expansion* during simulation years.
+- <I>/AllParameters</I>: Group for parameters.
+Parameter values are saved as HDF5 2D tables.
+- <I>/Parameters/TreeParameters</I>: Tree parameters (denoted by relevant Lignum::LGMPD names) as HDF5 1D array.

+### Trees
-Trees are saved in a different HDF5 file as XML strings and grouped by simulation years.
-The file name has the prefix *TreesXML_* appended with the file name for the simulation results.
+Trees are saved in an HDF5 file as XML strings and grouped by simulation years.
+The file name is the file name for simulation results prefixed with *TreesXML_*.

+Dataset names for trees are based on unique tree identification tags.
+Trees are collected by user defined intervals in years, for example:

+- <I>/TreeXML</I>: Root group for XML trees
+- <I>/TreeXML/10</I>: Group for trees collected simulation year 10
+- <I>/TreeXML/20/Tree_967</I>: XML string for tree simulation year 20 with tree identification tag 967

 See `lignum-forest ` command line for details.
-Dataset names are based on unique tree identification tags.
-Trees are collected by user defined intervals in years.
-For example:

-- /TreeXML: Root group for XML trees
-- /TreeXML/10: Group for trees collected simulation year 10
-- /TreeXML/20/Tree_967: XML string for tree simulation year 20 with tree identification tag 967

 The HDF5 files are meant to be analysed with R, Python or some other high level language or tool.
 R and Python have packages (*rhdf5* and *h5py* respectively) implementing HDF5 API to read, write and examine